About Us Solutions Business Type Contacts Support

 Article content

-1. What Exactly Is CoF and How Does It Work?
+1. What Is Card-on-File and How Does It Function?

 Card-on-File: What It Is & How It Boosts Checkout

 Merchants nowadays are continuously searching for ways to streamline the payment process to cater to customers who appreciate shopping with speed and convenience.
-While there are multiple ways of achieving it, card-on-file (CoF) transactions remain one of the most effective tools to optimize the checkout process and boost sales.
+While it can be achieved in multiple ways, card-on-file (CoF) transactions remain one of the most effective tools to optimize checkout and boost sales.

-This guide contains all the information you need to know about CoF, including an explanation of how it works, examples of its use cases, a list of its benefits and challenges, and tips on its implementation.
-Read ahead not to miss out on any of these valuable insights!
+This guide contains all the information you need to know about CoF, including an explanation of how it works and why it can be effective, examples of its use cases, a list of benefits and challenges linked to it, and some practical tips on this solution’s implementation.
+Read ahead not to miss any of these valuable insights!

-What Exactly Is CoF and How Does It Work?
+What Is Card-on-File and How Does It Function?

 Card-on-File: What It Is & How It Boosts Checkout

 The card-on-file concept is very straightforward: it is a practice when a business stores the payment card data with the cardholder’s consent.
-These saved details are used for future payments to ensure a faster and smoother checkout process.
+These stored details are used for future payments to ensure a faster and smoother checkout.

 • Consumer-Initiated Transactions (CITs).
-This method is applicable when the customer is physically present when providing their payment data to the merchant.
-It usually occurs either at a POS terminal of a brick-and-mortar store or at a checkout page online.
+This method is applicable when the customer is physically present when providing their data to the merchant.
+It usually occurs either at a POS terminal of a brick-and-mortar store or an online website page.

 • Merchant-Initiated Transactions (MITs).
-This approach requires a CIT to take place previously so that the merchant is authorized to initiate a payment without the cardholder being present and no extra verification required.
-MITs are typically used for automated billing and subscriptions.
+This approach requires a CIT to take place previously so that the merchant is authorized to initiate a transaction without the cardholder being present and no extra verification required.
+MITs are typically used when it comes to automated billing and subscriptions.

-There are multiple ways in which businesses can receive consumers’ consent to store payment data, such as by prompting them to:
+There are multiple ways in which businesses can receive cardholders’ consent to store payment information, such as by prompting them to:

 • Use their debit or credit card at a POS terminal and sign a receipt